As work started taking over my life and I forgot the joys of exercise, especially running, I could see myself packing on the pounds.

 And the study acknowledged that the strength training volunteers did gain lean muscle tissue.

-But I believe, along with the American College of Sports Medicine that strength or resistance training, such as lifting weights, press-ups and arm curls, should ideally be part of a full program of activity that is complementary to cardio exercise.
+But I believe, along with the American College of Sports Medicine that strength or resistance training, such as lifting weights, press-ups and arm curls, should ideally be part of a full program of activities that are complementary to cardio exercise.

 An easy 30-minute run at 5mph will burn up to 298 calories for a 155-pound person.
 Weightlifting for the same amount of time will provide the same sized individual with a 112-calorie burn.